 Airports have strict requirements regarding what you are allowed to have on your person and in your carry-on bag.
 To find out what personal items you can bring with you on the flight, consult the resources below.

 The "gate" is the area where you wait until time to board a plane.
 Each concourse in an airport houses several gates.
-A concourse resembles a mall in that it usually contains restaurants and gift shops.
+A concourse resembles the wing of the mall in that it usually contains restaurants and gift shops.
 Any food or merchandise you buy in the concourse area is fine to take on the plane with you.

-There are several gates, one for each flight.
-When it is time to board, passengers line up and present their boarding document to a gate agent.
-You walk through a “jetway,” which connects the gate to the plane outside the gate.
+When at the gate, you are free to sit wherever you please.
+When it is time to board, passengers line up and present their boarding documents to a gate agent.

 Now for the fun part, the flying itself.
 For some people, this is where the fear and anxiety begins setting in.
 But if you know what to expect when you fly, you will hopefully be able to better manage the fear before you are in the air.

-People that already experiencing fear and anxiety when they fly tend to fear the worst during safety instructions.
-But this is something you can learn to overcome by educating yourself on flight safety statistics and recognizing that the fear is irrational.
+People that are already experiencing fear and anxiety when they fly tend to fear the worst during safety instructions.
+This is something you can learn to overcome by educating yourself on flight safety statistics and recognizing that the fear is irrational.

 If there is turbulence and moving around is not safe while in the air, the crew will instruct passengers to remain seated until notified otherwise.
 Turbulence is nothing to fear—it is caused by fluctuating air pressures and is a normal experience of flying.

 Once you have experienced the air travel process for the first time, you will at least have addressed the fear of the unknown, and hopefully will enjoy any future flights.
-Good luck, and if you are interested in reading some tips for first time flyers, click here.
+Good luck, and if you are interested in reading some additional tips for first-time flyers, click here.